Slideshow image

 Melody O'Neill

-Patricia Craddock over 4 years ago
+Patricia Craddock about 5 years ago

 I bet Bromley and Warwick were surprised not to be the biggest animals there!
 My dogs were blessed here October 5.
 St Francis is the patron saint of our parish.